AkaiRep/AkaiFramework/README.md

 # AkaiFramework

-## Framework for backend with integrated DB until and models
+## Framework for backend with integrated DB utils and models

 ---